uptudev/nvim_config/README.md

 # nvim_config

 This is my Neovim configuration folder (found at `~/.config/nvim`).
-In order to get this to work, simply follow the below steps:
+In order to get this to work, simply follow the below steps on Neovim v0.12 or later:

 ## Installing Config